 The process toward completion of the diploma program begins prior to actually entering the School of Nursing.
-After completion of high school or a General Education Development (GED) certificate, the pre-nursing student is required to complete twelve specific college level courses at a regionally accredited college or university of choice.
-If the school is accredited outside of the Southern Association of Colleges and Schools (SACS), then a course description review must be completed by the career counselor and/or Admissions Committee.
+After completion of high school or a General Education Development (GED) certificate, the pre-nursing student is required to complete eight specific college level courses at a regionally accredited college or university of choice.
+If the school is accredited outside of the Southern Association of Colleges and Schools (SACS), then a course description review must be completed by the admission officer and/or Admissions Committee.
 Courses will be transferred upon review of course descriptions and an hour analysis.
 These academic prerequisite courses include the following:

-• English I/English II/Speech/or Spanish 6 hours
+• English I/English II 6 hours

 • Chemistry (with lab) 3-4 hours

 • Human Anatomy & Physiology 1 (with lab) 4 hours

 • Human Anatomy & Physiology 2 (with lab) 4 hours

 • Microbiology (with lab) 4 hours

 • Human Nutrition 3-4 hours

-• Introduction to Psychology 3 hours

 • Human Growth & Development 3 hours

-• US History up to 1876 3 hours

-• American Government 3 hours

-• Elective 3 hours

-^{}must be completed within ten years prior to start at CSON
+\must be completed within ten years prior to start at CSON